mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 Often folks feel stressed because they feel like they often need to behave in a certain way:

-1. You must have a coherent vision for the future
+1. You must have a clear and inspiring vision several years into the future
-2. You must have a solid plan to execute on that vision
+2. You must know exactly how to execute on that vision
 3. You must present optimism to the team and to the world of your irrefutable success